TheLazyEngineer-net/Main-Site-Hugo/content/docs/_index.md

 ### Introduction

 This is a collection technical documentation for things that are poorly documented elsewhere.
 This may take the form of link aggregation of other documentation, step-by-step instructions, and general explainations of technical concepts.
+New sections will be added with time.

 ### Subsections